What do I Need to Study Nursing in Australia?

 • Obtaining a qualification deemed to be equivalent to Academic IELTS and its minimum scores.
 For example, most universities require an IELTS 7.0.

-*Keep in mind that the exact English language requirements may vary between institutions, so be sure to do your research.
+*The exact English language requirements may vary between institutions, so be sure to do your research on what your specific course requires.

 Sufficient funds

 You may be wondering: how much does it cost to study nursing in Australia?
-The answer can vary depending on a few factors, including your unit selections and any concessions the institution offers.
+The answer can vary depending on a few factors, including your subject selections and any scholarships you may be eligible for.

-To give you an approximate idea of what to expect, one year of full-time equivalent fees for a Bachelor of Nursing at Charles Sturt University in 2022 sits at $29,392.
+To give you an approximate idea of what to expect, one year of full-time equivalent fees for a Bachelor of Nursing at Charles Sturt in 2025 costs $33,400.
 However, with the help of scholarships and grants (both nationwide and institution-specific), you can ease your financial burden.

 A wide range of soft skills